jbx-protocol/juice-docs-v1/protocol/api/contracts/or-controllers/jbcontroller/write/burntokensof.md

   Burns a token holder's supply.

   @dev
-  Only a token's holder, a designated operator, or a project's terminal's delegate can burn it.
+  Only a token's holder, a designated operator, or a project's terminal can burn it.

   @param _holder The account that is having its tokens burned.
   @param _projectId The ID of the project to which the tokens being burned belong.
   @param _tokenCount The number of tokens to burn.
   @param _memo A memo to pass along to the emitted event.
-  @param _preferClaimedTokens A flag indicating whether ERC20's should be burned first if they have been issued.
+  @param _preferClaimedTokens A flag indicating whether a project's attached token contract should be burned first if they have been issued.
 */
 function burnTokensOf(
   address _holder,